tekknolagi/tekknolagi.github.com/_posts/2020-10-11-compiling-a-lisp-9.md

 }
 ```

-Note that even though we're compiling two expressions one right after another,
+~~Note that even though we're compiling two expressions one right after another,
 we don't need to bump `stack_index` or anything.
 This is because we're storing
-the results not on the stack but in the pair.
+the results not on the stack but in the pair~~.

+As it turns out, we *do* need to store one of the intermediates on the stack
+because otherwise we risk overwriting random data in the heap.
+As [Leonard
+Sch&uuml;tz](https://github.com/KCreate) pointed out to me, the previous
+version of this code would fail if either the `car` or `cdr` expressions
+modified the heap pointer.
+Thank you for the correction!

 As promised, here is the new instruction to move data between registers: